+'''

-\$ echo "Today it is \$(date +'%d')th" Today it is 26th
+$ echo "Today it is $(date +'%d')th"

+Today it is 26th

+'''

-It is time to introduce the concept of a variable.
+For this little script we will also introduce the concept of variables.
 A variable is basically a means of storing a piece of information using a descriptive name.
-In bash one can assign a variable using the equals character (=).
-Below we create a variable named PRIBNOV_BOX and assign it the value TATAAT.
+In bash one can assign a variable using the = character and the value of the variable can then be accessed by prefixing the variable name with a \$ character.